erichVK5/FootprintTextForPCB/README.md

 v1.2 of the utility will implement Hershey Cyrillic, Greek and Gothic fonts.
 Cyrillic, Greek and German Gothic are now working, if the -c, -g or -gg flag is used.
 For cyrillic, text is mapped from an English keyboard layout using the AATSEEL (phonetic) mapping for Cyrillic.
 Greek mapping is phonetic as well.

+v1.3 of the utility can export the text as a gschem compatible symbol (.sym) if a -cs (create symbol) flag is used on the command line, for those wishing to embed "mu" or "Omega" on schematics, for capacitance or resistance, for example, or perhaps some cyrillic or simple maths, as graphical elements.

 Hints for usage:

 Step 1)